WebOrigami/docs/src/content/pattern/index.md

 - Use a consistent model for manipulating one thing or an entire batch of things
 - Reuse code between projects

-This async graph pattern serves as the foundation for the Graph Origami project.
+This async tree pattern serves as the foundation for the Graph Origami project.
 If you use the higher-level parts of Graph Origami, such as the [framework](/framework/) or [command-line interface](/cli/), you will find it useful to understand this foundational pattern.

-You can follow the tutorial to see how to represent and transform data using the async graph pattern.
+You can follow the tutorial to see how to represent and transform data using the async tree pattern.
 The tutorial uses JavaScript and Node.js, but you can apply the pattern in other languages that support asynchronous [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises).

 &nbsp;